daryllxd/lifelong-learning/coursera-marketing.md

 __Thoughts about what competitiors are doing in this area?__ In many cases, the best case to move this is "hey, no one is doing this, let's do it!"

 Does it make sense for your organization to become customer centric?
 If so, when?

+## 7.1: How Can Customer Centricity Be Profitable?

+The traditional product-centric model is showing some cracks: commoditization, well-informed customers, globalization, etc.

+Cx centricity celebrates cx heterogeneity: we celebrate the differences of cx.
+We judge cx based on what they are worth to us.

+We have to beg good in: customer acquisition, retention , and development.
+The common split is: 5% acquisition, 47% retention, and 47% development.

+#### Customer Acquisition

+_What metric is used by most firms to gauge and guide their acquisition activities?_

+__CPA (cost per acquisition).__ It's very easy to track nowadays.
+But focusing your business to use this as your main metric is a __big mistake__.

+We want to think of our customers as assets, and they are the most important assets that we have.
+When it comes to other assets, such as lawyers or technology, we use the mentality of not the best, but the skill.

+What we want is __value per acquisition__.
+We think of the upside of each custoemr, and we used that to drive CPA.

+People should use the CLV (customer lifetime value) as a seal on the maximum amount you spend to get a customer.
+With this, we can allocate how much profit we could build to our stakeholders.
+We want to not spend a ton more, but we want to get more valuable customers.

+Customers acquired through Google on average have a higher lifetime value (mean $1K) than cx acquired through different channels.
+Instead of penny pinching per customer and per click, we shoudld orient ourselves to the value rather than the cost (the difference is so high anyway).

+##### Customer Acquisition Summary
+- Don't be in a CPA mentality (focus on ceilings instead of floors).
+- Celebrate heterogeneity by using CLV to drive acquisition strategies.

+## 7.2 Customer Retention

+_What metric is used by most firms to gauge and guide their acquisition activities?_

+__Churn/attrition rate (retention rate).
+What percent of our customers stayed with us?__

+This is a good metric, but you need to examine it at a closer level.
+How do companies manage their attrition rates?
+Ex: Vodafone.
+Their attrition rate is roughly 20%.